grahamstark/referendums/bes/docs/brexit_vs_indie.md

 [Graham Stark](mailto:graham.stark@virtual-worlds-research.com)

-[^FN1]: The study was completed after the vote but before an edition of the BES with the vote data had been released;
-instead, Goodwin and Heath model *intention* to vote (6 months before), which is a good though not perfect correlate with actual vote.
+[^FN1]: The study was completed after the vote but before the edition of the BES with the actual data on the Brexit vote had been released; instead, Goodwin and Heath model *intention* to vote (6 months before), which is a good though not perfect correlate with actual vote.
+I'm using the version (9) of the BES with the actual vote in it.

 [^FN2]: Kaufmann's study was carried out even earlier, before the actual Brexit vote: instead of explaining the vote he is modelling the extent to which people disapprove of the EU, which, too, is a good predictor of the final vote.